ardriveapp/ardrive-web/ardrive_io/README.md

 ## Usage
 An example application is provided at `/example` folder.

 It's easy to pick a file.
-It will opens the O.S. file picker and returns the `IOFile`.
+It will opens the native file picker and returns an `IOFile`.
 ```dart
 final arDriveIO = ArDriveIO();

 final file = await arDriveIO.pickFile();
 ```

-It's possible to filter the files using the `allowedExtensions` parameter
+It's possible to filter the files by using the `allowedExtensions` parameter

 ```dart
 final arDriveIO = ArDriveIO();